 A recurring problem in the securities industry involves the abuse of senior citizen investors.
 Securities industry authorities have passed new rules to combat the abuse of senior investors but instances of elderly investor abuse continue to occur.
 See here, here, here and here.
 Elderly investors may have difficulty reading and completely understanding activity reflected on their account statements.
 Some senior investors may not grasp the risks entailed in investments recommended by their financial advisors.
 If you are a senior Wyckoff investor, or a friend or relative of one, and are concerned about your brokerage or retirement account, you should contact the experienced securities litigation and regulatory lawyers at Lubiner, Schmidt & Palumbo.

 Wyckoff investors who are concerned that their brokerage account has been mishandled can rely upon the securities litigation lawyers at Lubiner, Schmidt & Palumbo.
-Contact Lubiner, Schmidt & Palumbo for a free consultation.
+Contact Lubiner, Schmidt & Palumbo for a consultation.